All Episodes

 He said he's not a scamming liberal.

-He could be a liberal, but he's not a and this is f this is fabulous.
+He could be a liberal, but he's not a.

-That uh climate uh change, human-cause climate change and global warming is not disputable anymore, and to stop influencing the deniers, the uh global warming deniers, and to stop funding them and to stop making these points and so forth, or we're coming after you.
+And to stop influencing the deniers, the global warming deniers, and to stop funding them and to stop making these points and so forth, or we're coming after you.

-I mean, it wasn't stated, but I mean, when you get a letter like this from uh two U.S. Senators, and what was odd about this, or not ironic is a better word, Jay Rockefeller would be nowhere and no-how, nobody were it not for the fact that his great-great-grandfather discovered oil in Saudi Arabia.
+I mean, it wasn't stated, but I mean, when you get a letter like this from two U.S. senators, and what was odd about this, or not ironic is a better word, Jay Rockefeller would be nowhere, no-how, nobody were it not for the fact that his great-great-grandfather discovered oil in Saudi Arabia.

-Uh but the the the the the the the business that made Rockefeller who he is, yeah, Rockefeller's lucky sperm club, folks.
+But the business that made Rockefeller who he is, Rockefeller's Lucky Sperm Club, folks.

-You have no right to to have these people uh deny themselves their First Amendment rights.
+You have no right to have these people deny themselves their First Amendment rights.

 The Charleston, West Virginia Daily Mail has called an intemperate attempt to squelch debate with a hint of political consequences.